alijdens/spark-board/spark-board-ui/README.md

 to start the React web server (you can do this inside the docker container after executing `make docker`).

-## Release
+## Test with `spark-board`

+If you want to test the new UI with `spark-board`, you can do so by inserting the UI files in the package.

-Replace the generated files [in the `spark-board` package](../spark_board/ui/) by the ones generated in `dist`.
+Compile the React app and copy the generated files in `dist` [to the `spark-board` package](../spark_board/ui/).
 This process can also be executed automatically with make, which will "compile" react-flow and replace the output in `spark_board`:

 ```sh
 make deploy
 ```

+Note that these files are git-ignored because during a real deployment, a github action will do this same process before building the package and uploading it to pypi.

+You can now use `spark_board` to draw data frames.

 ## Development